jiaming-jiang/jiaming-jiang.github.io/stuckoverflow.md

 ### How do clusters of tags that are used together behave temporally?
 <div style="text-align: justify">
-We analysed the tags separately until now, but tags that are used together in a video may also reveal some important insights.
+We analyzed the tags separately until now, but tags that are used together in a video may also reveal some important insights.
 We can interpret the tag-video pairs
 as a bipartite graph, with tags on one side and videos on the other.
 Here is a small example from "Sports" category where videos are connected by the tag "argentina".
 </div>